 The relationship is over and you are really done, emotionally.
-There are twinges here and there but move beyond.
-Old patterns may crop up but you recognize them and alter your urges and responses.
-Memories don’t need to be completely erased.
-You don’t need to dwell in the past and are beginning to have plans and goals.
-Memories don’t need to be completely erased, especially for your children, as you are able to value aspects of your past.
+There are twinges here and there but you move beyond.
+Old patterns may crop up but you recognize them now and are able to alter your urges and responses.
+Memories don’t need to be completely erased but you don’t need to dwell in the past and.
+You are beginning to have plans and goals.
+You are able to value aspects of your past, especially for your children.
 Now that you are comfortable and proud of yourself, don’t be afraid to be open to a new relationship but don’t seek perfection – just a good “fit” with great communication and mutual acceptance.

 Your independence makes you a solid role model.
 It is important for children to be independent, from parents, before they make a successful, significant love connection, not because of need but from desire.
 Each child is different and will have his/her own needs, path and time schedule to heal and flourish.
 Offer some family pictures from the past in their rooms to acknowledge and appreciate their cherished memories .